dat-ecosystem-archive/DEPs/proposals/0000-multiwriter.md

 What is the actual on-disk layout (folder structure), if not what is documented here?

-Couldn't the local feed's sequence number be skipped from vector clocks, because it's implied by the sequence number of the hypercore entry itself?
+The local feed's sequence number could skipped from vector clocks, because it's implied by the sequence number of the hypercore entry itself.
 Same with the key in the feed list (for inflated entries).
+In both cases, the redundant data is retained for simplicity.

 If there are multiple heads, but they all return the same `value` for a `get()` operation, how is it decided which `node` will be returned?
 AKA, values are the